borisngong/Alx-Webstack-Portfolio_BoroHuBMedia/README.md

 ## API Documentation

-For detailed information on request parameters, response formats, and example payloads, check out the following resource:
+For detailed information on request parameters, response formats, and example payloads, check out the following resources:

+- **Swagger Static Documentation**: Access the this Url for VIEW ONLY when the sever is running: [Link for VIEW ONLY since swagger do not accept automatic authentication using cookies, but allows manual authentication using them, This API is design to use cookies for authencation](http://localhost:3000/api-docs)
-- **Postman Collection**: Access the collection of API endpoints for testing in Postman:.
+- **Postman Collection**: Access the this Url for view:.
 [Link to BoroHubMedia API Documentation](https://documenter.getpostman.com/view/40210928/2sAYQggTiW)
+- **Test Postman Collection**: Access this Url for API test: [Link to BoroHubMedia API Testing](https://www.postman.com/joint-operations-specialist-41505418/workspace/my-workspace/request/40210928-2b7fd524-3d0d-4693-9710-815f0c9471e4?action=share&creator=40210928&ctx=documentation&active-environment=40210928-c969341f-fbc9-401b-bb4c-d32e6f52f988)
   This resource will help you manage authentication, members, content posts, feedback comments, and chat functionalities.

 ### Using a REST API Client